5/5/2025

 Brian McKenna

 Thanks.
 Good morning, everyone.
 So a follow-up on private wealth, Mike.
 You noted that institutional fundraising is more consistent during periods of volatility.
-On the other hand, while the historical look-back is shorter, private wealth flows have typically been more cyclical, and it takes time for allocations to reaccelerate after market volatility.
-You know, it does seem like retail flows to date have held up better for you, but do you think private wealth behavior and their mindset around allocating capital during periods of volatility ultimately changes over time to something more similar to institutional investors?
-And then if it does, is it really just the function of more education and then these investors having a better understanding of how the private markets work and ultimately what areas can deliver for them through the cycle?
+On the other hand, while the historical look back is shorter, private wealth flows have typically been more cyclical, and it takes time for allocations to reaccelerate after market volatility.
+You know, it does seem like retail flows to date have held up better for you.
+But do you think private wealth behavior and their mindset around allocating capital during periods of volatility ultimately changes over time to something more similar to institutional investors?
+And then if it does, is it really just a function of more education and then these investors having a better understanding of how the private markets work and ultimately what areas can deliver for them through the cycle?

 speaker